Finding a Good Teacher

 How Do You Teach?

-Some Other Thoughts on Teaching
+Additional Thoughts on Teaching

 Here are a few requirements to look for in a teacher:

-It can take a bit to find a qualified / good teacher as the best teachers typically do not advertise.
-There are several sources for finding a private face-to-face teacher.
-Contact the music department of colleges and universities near you.
+It can take a bit to find a qualified, good teacher, as the best teachers typically do not advertise.
+There are several sources for finding a private, face-to-face teacher.
+Contact the music departments of colleges and universities near you.
 They can refer you to qualified teachers.
-Your local music is one place to check - but they don't have the higest standards for their guitar teachers and even worse for ukulele teachers.
-Use all the questions from this lesson / article for helping you find a teacher.
+Your local music store is one place to check, but they typically don't have the highest standards for selecting their guitar teachers, and even worse for ukulele teachers.
+Just as you can play guitar and most skills will transfer, the ukulele is a really different instrument with specific challenges, and you deserve to find a dedicated ukulele teacher.

 End of Lesson - Thanks, Hope You Enjoyed It!